WLDragon/oixi2/README.md

 - attributes: String template for initializing properties, separated by spaces

-> The attribute at the beginning of `#` means to set `name=*` and assign it to the member of the ancestor container with the same name
+> The attribute beginning with `#` means to set `name=*` and assign it to the member of the ancestor container with the same name

-> The attribute at the beginning of `@` means to listen to event, and the event handle function has been bound to the ancestor container as this
+> The attribute beginning with `@` means to listen for event, and the event handle function has been bound to the ancestor container as this

 > Other attributes means the attribute value of the target object to be set (only members of type `number` or `ObservablePoint` can be set)